Project HNG ProgramsProject HNG Summer Camp

 In the early 1980s, sisters Susie Hamilton and Annie Ager began holding a summertime day camp initially meant to keep their own kids and others from the surrounding community busy while school was out.
 As their kids grew older, Susie and Annie grew the camp to include a larger number of campers that loved the informal learning environment where they could explore the arts, horseback riding, and numerous other activities.

-Over the years, the camp moved from Susie’s house up the road to Hickory Nut Gap Farm where it continues to impact hundreds of children between the ages of 6 and 15 every year.
-In 2022, the camp began operating as a formal nonprofit under the name of Project HNG, which allows us to provide scholarships to those who might not otherwise be able to attend.
+Over the years, the camp moved from Susie’s house up the road to its new home where it continues to impact hundreds of children between the ages of 6 and 15 every year.
+In 2021, the camp began operating as a formal nonprofit under the name of Project HNG, which allows us to provide scholarships to those who might not otherwise be able to attend.
 The program continues to provide campers with lots of opportunities to work hard, get dirty, and have fun.

 Horseback Riding Lessons